Discover how to use keyword difficulty to find and check keywords you can rank for with these 3 leading keyword research tools.

-So if keyword difficulty is 5; then need around 5 links to your page to rank in the top 10 results.
+So if keyword difficulty is 5, you need around 5 links to your page to rank in the top 10 results.

-To calculate keyword difficulty, SEMrush takes into consideration the authority of the domains that are showing up on the results page and then estimates how hard it would be for a new website to outrank its current competitors on the SERP.
+To calculate keyword difficulty, SEMrush considers the authority of the domains that are showing up on the results page and then estimates how hard it would be for a new website to outrank its current competitors on the SERP.

 Ubersuggest refers to keyword difficulty as SEO difficulty.

 To quote them, estimated competition in organic search; the higher the number, the more competitive.

 - Low competition is shown in light green; 0 to 35

 - Medium competition is shown in light yellow; 36 to 70

 - High competition is shown in pink; 71 to 100